Kano Fujihira: Biography

+She appeared in a music video for the Halloween song "Gummy Chocolate Pumpkin" (グミチョコパンプキン) on October 4, 2019.

 On October 19, 2019, during the Sakura Gakuin Festival 2019 at the Kanagawa Arts Theatre, it was revealed that Fujihira had formed a four-member girl group named @onefive with fellow Sakura Gakuin members Soyoka Yoshida, Tsugumi Aritomo, and Momoe Mori.
 At the encore of that same Sakura Gakuin concert, she performed the debut single "Pinky Promise" as @onefive for the first time.

 Fujihira graduated from Sakura Gakuin on August 30, 2020, along with the other three members of @onefive, during the concert titled The Road to Graduation 2019 Final.
 In total, she had recorded five albums with Sakura Gakuin.
 Continuing her activities with @onefive under the mononym Kano, she has, on occasion, co-written lyrics, choreographed, and produced stage lighting for her girl group.

 In August 2021, she was cast in a stage adaptation of the manga Town of Evening Calm, Country of Cherry Blossoms as Kyōka Ōta.
 It was performed from August 4 to 8 at the CBGK Shibugeki theater in Tokyo, and on August 14 and 15 at the Kintetsu Art Museum in Osaka.

 In January 2022, Fujihira began to appear on the television show Super Invincible Class, which was broadcast on Nippon TV.

 On February 2, 2022, she released her first album with @onefive, titled 1518, and pronounced ichi-go ichi-e.
-She co-wrote the song "1518", and co-choreographed "Underground" and the outro of "Lalala Lucky".
+She co-wrote the song "1518", and co-choreographed "1518", "Underground", "Just for You", and "Lalala Lucky".

 In March 2022, Fujihira was cast in a stage adaptation of the manga Umimachi Diary as Suzu Asano.
 It was performed from March 30 to April 3 at the Theater Sun Mall in Tokyo, and on April 9 and 10 at the ABC Hall in Osaka.